 Existing easements and covenants that are already spatially captured in Landonline need to be extinguished in parcel capture and recaptured in terms of the new CSD if they are to be retained.

 Existing easements and covenants that are to be retained need to be captured with appellations based on the new CSD.
-Bearings and distances are not required to be shown on the title diagram if they are from an approved CSD, however the boundary should be annotated ‘Parcel adopted from [CSD number]’ (r 103).
+Bearings and distances are not required to be shown on the title diagram if they are from an approved CSD, however they still need to be captured.
+The title diagram should clearly identify the CSD the boundary has been adopted from with the annotation ‘Parcel adopted from [CSD number]’ (r 103).